jameschapman19/cca_zoo/docs/joss/paper.md

 which have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
 With applications like these in mind, we also have tried to make it as simple as possible to access the learnt model weights to perform further analysis in the feature space.
-Furthermore, `cca-zoo` contains modular implementations of deep CCA as well as the only installable implementation of multiview deep CCA.
+Furthermore, `cca-zoo` contains modular implementations of deep CCA and its multiview variants.
 Finally, `cca-zoo` adds generative models including variational and deep variational CCA as well as higher order canonical correlation analysis with tensor and deep tensor CCA.
 Standard implementations of these models help as benchmarks for methods development as well as easy application to new datasets.

 # Implementation